Skip to main content

 Overview

-Katie is a Postdoctoral Research Associate in Health Data Science, working in Professor Andrew Hattersley’s diabetes research team.
+Katie is a Research Fellow in Health Data Science, working in Professor Andrew Hattersley’s clinical diabetes research team.

-Previously Katie worked as a Research Data Coordinator within the team, working with the data from UK Biobank (particularly primary care records) to identify prevalent and incident cases of diabetes.
+Previously Katie worked as a Research Data Coordinator within the team, using data from UK Biobank (particularly primary care records) to identify prevalent and incident cases of diabetes.

 Qualifications